Cognigy/Extensions/extensions/google-translator/README.md

-# Google Cloud
+# Google Translator

-With this Extension you can use the [Google Cloud API](https://console.cloud.google.com/) to translate or recognize text inside your Cognigy bot
+With this Extension you can use the [Google Translator API](https://console.cloud.google.com/) to translate or recognize text inside your Cognigy bot

 **Connection**